 - 280 school staff members have participated in staff CPD sessions

 “I never joined a club before Shades, but when I was part of the Shades Collective Worship assembly, it got me eager to join, and God let me….I want to thank Nicola and Paul for helping me to respect all faiths and colours." - Pupil from Bishop Bridgeman Primary

 "The children have experienced a real sense of belonging.
-One child shared that she had been afraid to be proud of her faith in school before, but now, since joining Shades, teachers have noticed that she has really grown in confidence, in sharing about her identity and faith." - Ni-Cola Jackson, Children Changing Places Team
+One child shared that she had been afraid to be proud of her faith in school before, but now, since joining Shades, teachers have noticed that she has really grown in confidence, in sharing about her identity and faith." - Ni-Cola Scott, Children Changing Places Project Team

 The project team includes three Chaplaincy Assistants, who are based within secondary schools, as part of the Bishop Fraser Trust.
 Each Chaplaincy Assistant works alongside the School Chaplain in developing and growing a range of opportunities for young people to engage in Christian worship and discipleship activities.